ucc23/ucc/_pages/FAQ.md

 ## About the Overview section

 The **Overview** section consists of two tabs: **Summary** and **Comments**.
-These are automatically generated for each object, based on the available data in the UCC.
+These are automatically generated for each object, based on the available data in the **UCC**.

 ### Summary